Aitana Bonmatí: Early and personal life

 Aitana Bonmatí was born on 18 January 1998 in Vilanova i la Geltrú, the capital of the Garraf comarca of Catalonia, to Vicent Conca i Ferrús and Rosa Bonmatí Guidonet.
 She was raised in Sant Pere de Ribes in Garraf.
 Her parents are teachers of Catalan language and literature, and instilled a love of reading in her from an early age.

 Her parents were involved in the movement to abandon Spanish naming customs (which had the paternal surname being listed first), but could not legally do so when Bonmatí was born.
 Her mother initially registered as a single parent and for the first two years of her life she was known as Aitana Bonmatí Guidonet.
 During this time her parents campaigned and took a case to parliament to change Bonmatí's name, seeking advice from Imma Mayol and legal experts to form a proposal to change the legislation.
 In May 1999, when Spain was on the verge of changing the law, Rosa Bonmatí appeared on Bon dia, Catalunya to present the argument in favour.
 The law was changed in late 1999 and ratified in early 2000; Bonmatí was one of the first people in Spain to have her maternal surname as her first surname, and her paternal surname (Conca) as her second surname.
 In 2023, Bonmatí honoured her parents, saying: "You fought for change and you succeeded, I carry that fight and resilience in my blood."

 Her father is Valencian and had been part of the Catalan Countries independence party Movement for Defence of the Land, and reportedly a member of the Catalan nationalist paramilitary group Terra Lliure; he was among those arrested and, by their accounts, tortured ahead of the 1992 Summer Olympics as part of Operation Garzón.
 Acquitted in the resulting trial, Conca was part of the case that saw the Spanish state convicted in the European Court of Human Rights for violating the Convention Against Torture.
-Due to her family's outspoken Marxist and Catalan independentist views, Bonmatí has been the subject of criticism from people of various alignments, including right-wing Spanish nationalists and socialist separatists.
+Due to her family's outspoken Marxist views, Bonmatí has been the subject of criticism from people of various alignments.
+Right-wing Spanish nationalists, such as Federico Jiménez Losantos, have criticized her for supporting "terrorism," while socialist separatists have accused her of insufficiently continuing her family's embrace of Catalan independence.